imstlouis/CISC-231-DFA-Homework/README.md

-Here are my solutions to the problem for my homework assignment-.
+Solutions to the homeworks assigned in this class.
 You could find the problems in the PDF pasted in the README sections of each folder.

 This class is at Mercy University